 Can I damage my natural teeth?

-Looking after your dentures
+Caring for your dentures

-Looking after your natural teeth
+Looking after your teeth

 Be sure to brush them twice a day with a fluoride toothpaste and a soft-bristle brush.

 Floss to remove food particles and plaque from between your teeth and gum line.